janousy/CPS-DevOps/README.md

 A first key challenge in testing CPS in different domains is that it requires specific development and verification strategies able to include Hardware-in-the-Loop (HiL) capabilities [1].
 Therefore, CPS are far more difficult and expensive to test and integrate [3], since testing the hardware is not always practically possible: the final version of the hardware is often available late and testing on the hardware directly can be expensive.
 A typical approach to dealing with this is to develop hardware proxies, such as system simulators and digital twins [4, 5].

+## Previous Results

+Our project is based on the master's thesis of [Bill Bosshard](https://github.com/billbos).
+Previous results can be found in his thesis [repository](https://github.com/billbos/Master-Thesis-CPS-SORTER) and within the [CPS-Sorter](https://github.com/billbos/CPS-SORTER).
+His complete thesis may be obtained within agreement of the Institute for Informatics at University of Zurich.

 ## Project Goal

 In this project, we investigate the usage of simulations environment and DevOps technologies to reduce the cost of testing CPS in development pipelines.
 Hence, this project we investigated ways to reduce testing costs in the context of self-driving cars systems.
 To achieve this goal, we propose to extend CPS-SORTER, a testing framework proposed in recent work [5], which integrates two approaches to predict the lane tracking ability for AI-based simulation engines of self-driving cars, to identify safe and unsafe roads before their executions.